NehalH/portfolio/content/about/about.md

 ### Let's Connect!

 If you share a passion for technology and innovation or are interested in collaborating on exciting projects, I'd love to connect with you.
-Let's embark on this journey of growth and advancement together, as we contribute to creating a better, technologically advanced future.

-Thank you for visiting my portfolio website, and I look forward to exploring the endless possibilities that lie ahead.
+Please find my contact details [here](/).